 Examining and Assessing in Welsh

-We have provided guidance for higher education providers in Wales, that outlines principles and practices which apply whenever delivery and/or assessment takes place through the medium of Welsh within Wales.
+We have provided guidance to promote effective practical arrangements for higher education providers that deliver and/or assess academic programmes through the medium of Welsh within Wales.

 Qualifications Wales regulates non-degree qualifications and the qualifications system in Wales.
 QAA is responsible for the regulatory framework through which Access to HE courses are regulated and recognised.
-The Access to HE Diploma is a level 3 qualification that offers adults with few or no qualifications the chance to progress to higher education.
-The MoU sets out the respective responsibilities for both parties with regard to this qualification offered in Wales.
+Our MoU sets out the respective responsibilities for both parties with regard to this qualification offered in Wales.